keboola/developers-docs/integrate/variables/index.md

 Variables are entered using the [Moustache syntax](https://mustache.github.io/mustache.5.html), i.e `{{ "{{ variableName " }}}}`.
 To work with variables
 three things are needed:

-- Main configuration -- the configuration in which variables are replaced (used),
+- Main configuration -- the configuration in which variables are replaced (used); this can be a configuration of any component (e.g. a configuration of transformation, extractor, writer, etc.),
-- Variable configuration -- a configuration in which variables are defined,
+- Variable configuration -- a configuration in which variables are defined; this is a configuration of a special `keboola.variables` component,
 - Variable values -- actual values which will be placed in the main configuration.

 To enable replacement of variables, the *main configuration* has to reference the *variable configuration*.
 If there is no *variable configuration* referenced, no replacement is made (the *main configuration* is completely static).
-Variables can be used in any place of any configuration except legacy transformations and orchestrator (see [below](todo)).
+Variables can be used in any place of any configuration except legacy transformations (component with id `transformation`, it can be used in specific transformations -- e.g. `keboola.python-transformation` or `keboola.snowflake-transformation`, etc.) and orchestrator (see [below](#orchestrator-integration)).

 ## Variable Configuration
 A *variable configuration* is a standard configuration tied to a special dedicated `keboola.variables` component.
 The variable configuration